-In a new initiative at St Gabriel's, you can be trained as a Peer Mentor.
+Sixth Form students receive training from the school counsellor to become Peer Mentors.
 It is a natural part of development that adolescents often prefer to talk to someone of their own age about their problems.
 Peer Mentors offer this opportunity to the younger girls who benefit from their greater maturity and experience.
-As a Peer Mentor you will gain increased responsibility, whilst developing your interpersonal skills, as well as your understanding of the importance of boundaries and ethics.
+As a Peer Mentor, students gain increased responsibility, whilst developing their interpersonal skills, as well as their understanding of the importance of boundaries and ethics.

 You will have the opportunity to participate in the Thames Valley Safer Driving Initiative.

-Sixth Form girls work in partnership with the Junior pupils to foster a enjoyment of reading by meeting twice a week to share a book together.
+Sixth Form girls work in partnership with Junior School pupils to foster an enjoyment of reading by meeting twice a week to share a book together.
 This boosts reading skills and comprehension of age appropriate texts.
-The reading scheme is of huge benefit to all participants and provides you with additional skills to add to your personal statement.
+The reading scheme is of huge benefit to all participants and provides Sixth Form students with additional skills to add to their personal statement.

-As part of enrichment in Year 12 you will be able to participate in the Young Enterprise Company Programme and find out what it’s really like to set up and run a business.
-As a team you will make all the decisions about your company, from raising the initial share capital through to designing and selling your product and ultimately winding up the company and paying taxes.
-All this takes place with the support of a Link Teacher and a volunteer Business Adviser who will bring a wealth of business knowledge to the team.
+Year 12 students participate in a student business competition to find out what it is like to set up and run a business.
+Students make all the decisions about their company, from raising the initial share capital through to designing and selling their product, deciding what to do with their profits and ultimately winding up the company and paying taxes.
+All this takes place with the support of a teacher and a business adviser who will bring a wealth of business knowledge to the team.

 Students can choose to set up their business as a social enterprise, which focuses on addressing a social need rather than maximising profit.